neelsmith/greek/docs/litgreek/examples/index.md

     assert(horse1 == horse2)
 ```

-### Invalid input

-In the current version, characters not explicitly defined in the  `LiteraryGreekString` are mapped to an "error  character," `#`.
+In converting between ASCII and Unicode forms, characters not explicitly defined in the  `LiteraryGreekString` are mapped to an "error  character," `#`.

-#### Example

-Code point 1008, `ϰ`, is a technical symbol represented by the Greek letter kappa:  it is not intended to represent the alphabetic character kappa in Greek text.
+**Example**: code point 1008, `ϰ`, is a technical symbol represented by the Greek letter kappa:  it is not intended to represent the alphabetic character kappa in Greek text.
 If we use code point 1008 to construct a Greek string, it will be mapped to an error in the ASCII representation.
-The result of constructing a Greek string with code point 1008 is illustrated here:

 ```scala
 var bad = LiteraryGreekString("ϰαϰῶς")